CodingAleCR/http_interceptor/README.md

 ### Building your own interceptor

 In order to implement `http_interceptor` you need to implement the `InterceptorContract` and create your own interceptor.
-This abstract class has two methods: `interceptRequest`, which triggers before the http request is called; and `interceptResponse`, which triggers after the request is called, it has a response attached to it which the corresponding to said request.
-You could use this to do logging, adding headers, error handling, or many other cool stuff.
+This abstract class has four methods:

+ - `interceptRequest`, which triggers before the http request is called
+ - `interceptResponse`, which triggers after the request is called, it has a response attached to it which the corresponding to said request;

+- `shouldInterceptRequest` and `shouldInterceptResponse`, which are used to determine if the request or response should be intercepted or not.
+These two methods are optional as they return `true` by default, but they can be useful if you want to conditionally intercept requests or responses based on certain criteria.

+You could use this package to do logging, adding headers, error handling, or many other cool stuff.
 It is important to note that after you proccess the request/response objects you need to return them so that `http` can continue the execute.

-`interceptRequest` and `interceptResponse` use `FutureOr` syntax, which makes it easier to support both synchronous and asynchronous behaviors.
+All four methods use `FutureOr` syntax, which makes it easier to support both synchronous and asynchronous behaviors.

 - Logging with interceptor: